Jeff Biggers: In Sardinia

 Published in 2023, In Sardinia is a cultural history and travelogue based on Biggers' sojourn in Sardinia, and his travels around the island.
 Kirkus Reviews called the book "a fascinating journey."
 According to Frances Mayes, New York Times bestselling author of Under the Tuscan Sun: “At last, a grand companion to the mysterious and enchanting island of Sardinia.
 Known to most travelers for its beaches, Sardinia’s complex archeological heritage extends back to neolithic times.
 Jeff Biggers, the consummate traveler/ scholar, starts in beautiful Alghero and begins exploring the entire island, delving into the rich traditions of music, arts, dialects, crafts, and literature.
 Along the way, he and his family revel in local lore, festivals, food, and wine.
 Written with verve and love, In Sardinia is the book I’ll be taking on future trips.”
+The Wall Street Journal called it "erudite and enthusiastic."

+Disturbing the Bones

+Published in 2024, Disturbing the Bones was called an "intense, vivid action and the intricate interweaving of the two main plot threads elevate this above standard-issue disaster thrillers" by Publishers Weekly.
+In an interview with CultureBuzz magazine, Davis called the novel "a thriller with an urgent message" about nuclear weapons and social division.

 Stage plays

 Biggers is also a playwright, and performer of monologues.

-Biggers has appeared on campuses and in cities across the country, performing adaptations of his "Ecopolis" monologues.
+Biggers has appeared on campuses and in cities across the US, Spain and Italy, performing adaptations of his "Ecopolis" monologues.

 He has turned many of his books, including In the Sierra Madre and State Out of the Union, into monologue performances.

 In Italy, Biggers co-founded the Mare Nostrum Theatre Project and has worked with Teatroaperto and other theatre groups in Italy.